When you are working on a simple program with only one or two source files, typing in

 which tells make how to re-compile

-So, when you type make
+So, when you type make, it will

-is up to date with
+make sure that foo is up to date with

-respect to your latest changes to foo.c
+respect to your latest changes to foo.c.

 This principle can be extended to

-s with hundreds of
+Makefiles with hundreds of

 targets—in fact, on FreeBSD, it is possible to compile